bwiko/bugbounty_checklist/README.md

 This tool may help you to have a good methodology for bug bounty hunting this tool based on [Bug Bounty Checklist for Web App](https://github.com/sehno/Bug-bounty/blob/master/bugbounty_checklist.md#Single_domain) <br>
-This tool is organized and allows you to deal with a wide range of domains and subdomain
+This tool is organized and allows you to deal with a wide range of domains and subdomain you can now add your methodology or use your friend methodology just by copying or creating the file too `./methodologys`
 <br><br>
 ## requirement